nchucvml/ADMM-SRNet/README.md

 ![image](Overview_ADMM-SRNet.png)

-The paper is accepted by IEEE transactions on Image Processing, 2023. https://ieeexplore.ieee.org/document/10124145
+The paper is accepted by IEEE Transactions on Image Processing, 2023. https://ieeexplore.ieee.org/document/10124145

 The source code will be available soon.